 Neck pain is common, especially in people older than 50.

-What causes neck pain?
+What causes it?

-Most neck pain is caused by activities that strain the neck.
+Neck pain can be caused by activities that strain the neck.
 Slouching, painting a ceiling, or sleeping with your neck twisted are some things that can cause neck pain.
 These kinds of activities can lead to neck strain, a sprain, or a spasm of the neck muscles.

 Neck pain can also be caused by an injury.
 A fall from a ladder or whiplash from a car accident can cause neck pain.
 Some less common medical problems can also lead to neck pain, such as: